 I belong to an era, where we were brought up in the family and the community to “recycle and reuse” things.
 So based on my upbringing, I went to the shop to repair and reuse my colour lights.
 The shopkeeper gently smiled and said that the cost of repair may be more than the price of a new set of colour lights.
-I followed the advise of the shopkeeper.
-I left my old bulbs with him and bought a new set.
+I followed his advise, left my old bulbs with him and bought a new set.

 Relationships have also transitioned from gratitude to usefulness.
 Gratitude symbolises renewing our relationship for our lifetime.
-Usefulness on the other hand fixes an expiry date for a relationship and we tend to “control+alt+del” or move on as soon as the usefulness of that relationship is over.
+Usefulness on the other hand fixes an expiry date for a relationship.
+We tend to “control+alt+del” or move on as soon as the usefulness of that relationship is over.

 Life comes a full circle.
-Today use of plastic bags is being banned all over the world as it is polluting the environment around us and choking the drains causing floods everywhere.
-We are urged to use cotton bags for our shopping and recycle and reuse them.
+Today, use of plastic bags is being banned all over the world as it is polluting the environment around us, choking the drains and causing floods everywhere.
+We are urged to use cotton bags for our shopping and reuse them.
 I am happy with this change and I commit to do my bit in this direction.

-One pair of shoes used to recycle to at least two generations in the past whereas now it does not even survive one person for more than a few years as in the photo above.
+We used to recycle a pair of shoes for at least two generations in the past whereas now it does not even survive one person for more than a few years as in the photo above.

 Is it time to recycle and reuse everything in life ?